Friday, December 21, 2018

 The rest of the group was up and fighting by now, but the huge purple wasps were harrying them, keeping them away from the tunneler that continued to slam itself against the pillar, which crunched worryingly in response to the abuse.

 The creature released its store of pent-up energy.
-Lightning arced out from its body, felling Kiraz and Voloidion, along with several fleeing café patrons.
+Lightning arced out from its mandibles, felling Kiraz and Voloidion, along with several fleeing café patrons.
+The sound of the crackling, spitting lightning was the source of the "frying meat" sound, Tempus realized.

 Tempus knew it was hopeless and turned to flee himself.
 He caught sight of the moon, half-full, hanging in the sky as he reached the edge of the suspended building's shadow.